 - b.
 Role of the Faculty Member.
 Lecturers who have taught more than twelve semesters may nominate themselves for promotion prior to May 1 of the academic year before the one in which a candidate is to be considered for promotion.
-By June 15 of that year, he or she shall provide the Dean with a list of fifteen former or current students to whom the Dean shall write for a letter of evaluation.
+By June 15 of that year, they shall provide the Dean with a list of fifteen former or current students to whom the Dean shall write for a letter of evaluation.
 By August 15 of that academic year, the candidate shall provide the Dean with one digital set of materials and six sets of any materials that cannot be provided digitally.
 All materials that will be helpful for an adequate consideration of the case should be submitted, including: a personal statement; a current curriculum vitae; any relevant information or documents such as syllabi and other teaching materials; and the name of any academic program(s) to which the candidate regularly contributes. - c.
 Role of the Committee on Appointments.
 The Committee advises the President and the Dean in cases of promotion.
 The Committee shall receive from the Dean all materials included by the Dean in the promotion file, gather any additional evidence by such means as it deems necessary, and make its recommendation to the Dean within one month of receiving the file from the Dean's Office.
 When the Committee differs with the department, the Subcommittee that considered the case shall confer with the voting members of the department before the Committee makes its recommendation.
 Committee deliberations and voting always occur in executive session.
-In the written recommendation, the Subcommittee shall report all of the evidence that informed the recommendation. - d.
+In the written recommendation, the Subcommittee shall report all of the evidence that informed the recommendation.

+d.
 Role of the Dean.
 For promotions, it is the responsibility of the Dean, in consultation with both the Chair and the candidate, to gather as full and complete a record as appears useful to the pending decision.
-The Dean shall seek letters with observations regarding the candidacy from current committee members of the academic program(s) to which the candidate regularly contributes.
+If an Associate Dean participates in the department's (or program's) evaluation of the candidate, that Associate Dean must be excluded from any role in the case on behalf of the Dean.
+The Dean shall seek letters with observations regarding the candidacy from current committee members of the academic program(s) to which the candidate regularly contributes and from non-voting members of the candidate's department or interdisciplinary program (for candidates hired directly into a program).

 The Dean shall gather the materials submitted by the candidate, contact the students selected by the candidate for letters of recommendation, and solicit letters from fifteen former or current students randomly selected by the Registrar.
-As early as possible the Dean shall provide these materials to the voting members of the department.
+As early as possible the Dean shall provide the voting members of the department with access to the material submitted by the candidate and collected by the Dean.